The OB/GYN specialists at the Women's Center for Health are trained and perform the following da Vinci procedures:

 Gynecologic surgery is often performed using either traditional open surgery or minimally invasive surgery.

-Open surgery, also called laparotomy, is any surgical procedure in which a large cut/incision is made to reach your organs.
-The incision must be large enough for your surgeon to fit his or her hands and surgical instruments inside your body.
+During an abdominal hysterectomy (open surgery), your uterus is removed through a large open incision.
+The incision must be large enough for your surgeon to see your organs and fit his/her hands and instruments inside your body.

 Minimally Invasive Surgery